iobis/obis-open-data/README.md

 ### </a>Example: Querying the dataset using Amazon Athena

 The Amazon Athena service can be used to query the dataset on S3 using SQL.
-From the AWWS Console, go to Athena and select `Query your data with Trino SQL`.
+From the AWS Console, go to Athena and select `Query your data with Trino SQL`.

 ![](images/athena.png)